doitintl/help/gitbook/cmp/flexsave/overview.md

 In the top-right hand corner of the screen, a _Time range_ drop-down menu allows you to select the time range you want to view.
 Above the bar chart, the CMP displays three essential statistics for the specified time range:

-* _Time range savings rate_ — The effective discount applied to your on-demand spend
+* _Time range savings rate_ &mdash; The effective discount applied to your on-demand spend
-* _Time range savings_ — Your savings as a result of using Flexsave
+* _Time range savings_ &mdash; Your savings as a result of using Flexsave
-* _Time range net On-Demand spend_ — Your net on-demand spend after applying Flexsave discount
+* _Time range net On-Demand spend_ &mdash; Your net on-demand spend after applying Flexsave discount

 In the bar chart shown above: